Alice Roosevelt Longworth: Tour of Asia

 Alice Roosevelt in 1902 with her dog, Leo, a long-haired Chihuahua.
-She was also given a Pekingese named Manchu, by the Chinese Empress Dowager Cixi in 1905.
+She was also gifted a Pekingese named Manchu by the Empress Dowager Cixi in 1905.

-In 1905, Alice, along with her father's Secretary of War, William Howard Taft, led the American delegation to Japan, Hawaii, China, the Philippines, and Korea.
-It was the largest such diplomatic mission to that point, composed of 23 congressmen (including her future husband Nicholas Longworth), seven senators, diplomats, officials, and businessmen.
+In 1905, Alice and Secretary of War William Howard Taft led an American delegation on visits to Japan, Hawaii, China, the Philippines, and Korea.
+It was the largest diplomatic mission to Asia in American history at that point, including 23 representatives (including her fiancé, Ohio representative Nicholas Longworth), seven senators, diplomats, officials, and businessmen.

-During the cruise to Japan, Alice jumped into the ship's swimming pool fully clothed, and coaxed Congressman William Bourke Cockran to join her in the water after he commented that she looked to be having such fun swimming about, that he was tempted to jump in himself.
-"Come along," she replied, and he jumped in.
-Putting a romantic spin on the story, newspapers reported it was Longworth, to whom Alice was engaged.
-Years later, Robert F. Kennedy would chide her about the incident, saying it was outrageous for the time, to which the by-then-octogenarian Alice replied that it would only have been outrageous had she removed her clothes.
-In her autobiography, Crowded Hours, Alice made note of the event, pointing out that there was little difference between the linen skirt and blouse she had been wearing and a lady's swimsuit of the period.
+On September 12, Alice made news again when papers reported that she had jumped into the ship's swimming pool fully clothed and coaxed New York representative William Bourke Cockran to join her in the water.
+Newspapers put a romantic spin on the story and reported it was Longworth, to whom Alice was soon engaged.
+Years later, Robert F. Kennedy chided her about the incident, saying it was outrageous for the time, to which Alice replied that it would only have been outrageous had she removed her clothes.
+In her memoirs, Alice noted that there was little difference between the linen skirt and blouse she had been wearing and a lady's swimsuit of the period.